Datamuseum-DK/AutoArchaeologist/docs/source/programmers-guide/octetview.rst

     0x030…0ee   ab f1 2f […] 00 a9 fb   ┆  /[…]   ┆
     […]

-The rest of the artifact is hexdumped, because we have not created any objects to cover that part of it.

 The ``pad__=2`` field is missing because field arguments which end in two underscores are not rendered.

+The rest of the artifact is default-hexdumped, because we have not created any objects which cover that part of it.

 If we had not specified ``vertical=True`` to ``ov.Array`` the members of the array would all be on a single line,